HowWhyWhenWhere Logo.

 Baby Monitor Lizard at Botanic Gardens.

-According to NParks Singapore, there are around 1500 long-tailed macaques in Singapore.
+According to NParks Singapore, there are around 2000 long-tailed macaques in Singapore in 2012.

 I met a fellow explorer the last time I went to Woodlands Waterfront Park.
-He told me that the mischievous monkeys can be found on Corney Island.
+He told me that the mischievous monkeys are on Corney Island.

 At around 5 pm, I ventured into Coney Island full of hope.
 I kept asking fellow park visitors whether they had seen any monkeys today and to my disappointment, the answer was always: "Not today".
-Rather hungry, I ate the Old Chang Kee snacks I bought from Waterwaypoint Mall.
+Hungry, I ate the Old Chang Kee snacks I bought from Waterwaypoint Mall.

-I managed to locate a lone squirrel and was going to take its photo but it shied away from the fame and limelight.
-Rather disappointed, I left Coney Island thinking that the animals must be practising a healthy lifestyle.
+I managed to locate a lone squirrel and was going to take its photo, but it shied away from the fame and limelight.
+Disappointed, I left Coney Island thinking that the animals must be practising a healthy lifestyle.
 Sleep early and wake up early.

-While walking back to Waterwaypoint Mall, I saw in front of me the back of a rather strange cat with a very long tail.
-However, fortunately, I was mistaken.
+While walking back to Waterwaypoint Mall, I saw in front of me, the back of a strange cat with an exceedingly long tail.
+I was fortunately mistaken.
 The "cat" turns out to be a long-tailed macaque monkey!
-It was not just one long-tailed macaque monkey but many long-tailed macaque monkeys!
+It was not just one long-tailed macaque monkey but a large troop of long-tailed macaque monkeys!

 Long-tailed macaque monkeys at Punggol.